 - Define Adverse Childhood Experiences (ACEs), their prevalence, and health disparities in the prevalence data; toxic stress physiology; and related impacts on health, including underlying biological mechanisms.

-- Identify how to introduce and integrate ACE screening into clinical care, aligning with trauma-informed care principles.
+- Identify how to introduce and integrate ACEs and toxic stress screening into clinical care, aligning with trauma-informed care principles.

 Method of Participation and Request for Credit

 There are no fees for participating and receiving CME/CE and MOC credit for this activity.
 During the period from November 27, 2019 through November 14, 2021, participants must read the learning objectives, faculty disclosures, and complete the educational activity to receive credit.

 To complete the training and receive education credit, learners will need to:

 - Watch the 11-minute video with California Surgeon General, Nadine Burke Harris, MD, MPH in Section 1;

 - Complete either case 1 (featuring a child patient) or case 2 (adult patient) in Section 2;